Abel Stensrud

-Abel William Stensrud (born 23 May 2002) is a Norwegian footballer who plays as a forward for Odd.
+Abel William Stensrud (born 23 May 2002) is a Norwegian professional footballer who plays as a forward for the Norwegian First Division club Skeid.

 Club career

 Stensrud played youth football at Hasle-Løren and Skeid.
 In October 2020, he made his senior debut for Skeid in the Norwegian Second Division.
 After scoring 22 goals in 23 games in 2021, he signed a two-year contract with Odd in January 2022.
 On 10 April 2022, he made his Eliteserien debut in a 1–0 loss against Rosenborg.

+On 10 January 2024, Stensrud signed a six-month contract with Dutch Eerste Divisie club TOP Oss, with an option to extend at the end of the season.

+On 30 January 2025, Stensrud moved to Trapani in the Italian third-tier Serie C. After playing only six games for the Sicilians, he left Trapani by mutual consent on 18 July 2025.

+Less than a month after he left Trapani, on 5 August 2025, he signed for his old club Skeid, now playing in the Norwegian First Division.

 International career

 In March 2022, he made his international debut for the Norway under-20 national team.